csecht/CountBOINCtasks/README.md

   figure out the new path.
 (Any help would be appreciated.)
 As a work-around, if you archived a prior BOINC package, you can copy the boinccmd executable file into the default location:
-  Users/<you>/Application Support/BOINC/ , or follow the
+  Users/<you>/Application Support/BOINC/ , or follow the prompts from the
-  prompts to enter a custom path to boinccmd (assuming you have figured that out!)
+  count-tasks.py Terminal command to enter a custom path to the boinccmd program.